-X2.1
+X1.1 Introduction

 This appendix lists language and country codes as defined by ISO 639.1 and ISO 3166 for countries with HL7 Affiliates.
 Languages and country codes are arranged in alphabetic order by their English-language name.
 For additional language and country codes consult the appropriate ISO language / country registrars via ISO (www.iso.ch).